Maulanaaz/Maulanaaz/README.md

 - 👯 I’m looking to collaborate on **Data Science or Machine Learning related projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Maulanaaz/ML-Project](https://github.com/Maulanaaz/ML-Project)
+- 👨‍💻 All of my data science related projects are available at [https://github.com/Maulanaaz/data-science-projects](https://github.com/Maulanaaz/data-science-projects)

 - 📫 How to reach me **maulanazulfikarrz@gmail.com**